awesomerank/awesomerank.github.io/lists/ripienaar/free-for-dev.md

    * [codeanywhere.com](https://codeanywhere.com/) — Full IDE in the browser and mobile apps.
 Access FTP, SFTP, Dropbox, Google Drive, GitHub and BitBucket.
 Hosted virtual machines with terminal access.
 Collaboration features like share links, live editing, permissions and version tracking
    * [codenvy.com](https://codenvy.com/) — IDE and automated developer workspaces in a browser, collaborative, Git/SVN integration, build and run your app in customizable Docker-based runners (free tier includes: 4 GB RAM, always-on machines, ability to run multiple machines simultaneously), pre-integrated deploy to Google Apps
    * [visualstudio.com](http://visualstudio.com/community) — Fully-featured IDE with thousands of extensions, cross-platform app development (Microsoft extensions available for download for iOS and Android), desktop, web and cloud development, multi-language support (C#, C++, JavaScript, Python, PHP and more)
-   * [cloud.sagemath.com](https://cloud.sagemath.com/) — Collaborative mathematics-oriented IDE in a browser, with support for Python, LaTeX, IPython Notebooks, etc
+   * [cocalc.com](https://cocalc.com/) (formerly SageMathCloud at cloud.sagemath.com) — Collaborative calculation in the cloud.
+Browser access to full Ubuntu with built-in collaboration and lots of free software for mathematics, science, data science, preinstalled: Python, LaTeX, Jupyter Notebooks, SageMath, scikitlearn, etc
    * [wakatime.com](https://wakatime.com/) — Quantified self metrics about your coding activity, using text editor plugins, limited plan for free
    * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation)
    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data